Simulstream: Open-Source Toolkit for Evaluation and Demonstration of Streaming Speech-to-Text Translation Systems: Introduction

-In the literature, two main paradigms emerged for delivering StreamST outputs: \textit{re-translation} and \textit{incremental} decoding.
-Re-translation entails continuously re-translating the entire target sentence (or part of it) whenever new source speech is received.
-This strategy utilizes a non-monotonic decoding approach, enabling dynamic self-correction and revision of previous outputs to maximize translation quality, but it often leads to visible output instability, known as flickering \citep{9054585}.
-Incremental decoding, instead, does not allow the revision or deletion of previously generated outputs (reflecting an ``append-only'' approach) at the benefit of a more stable user experience \citep{dalvi-etal-2018-incremental}.
-Re-translation is prevalent in industrial applications\footnote{\href{https://research.google/blog/stabilizing-live-speech-translation-in-google-translate/}{https://research.google/blog/stabilizing-live-speech-translation-in-google-translate/}} as it is easy to apply, requiring no specific modification or re-training to the underlying offline speech translation model.
-Research focuses more on incremental approaches, primarily models trained ad-hoc for the task \citep{schneider-waibel-2020-towards,IRANZOSANCHEZ2021303,ouyang-etal-2025-infinisst}, but few recent works have successfully employed training-free approaches \citep{10832264,papi-etal-2024-streamatt}.
-Both paradigms are critical to study and advance the state of the art in simultaneous communication systems \citep{arivazhagan-etal-2020-translation}.
+Two main paradigms emerged for delivering StreamST outputs: \textit{retranslation} and \textit{incremental} decoding.
+Retranslation entails continuously re-generating the entire target sentence (or part of it) whenever new source speech is received.
+This strategy utilizes a non-monotonic decoding approach, enabling dynamic self-correction and revision of previous outputs to maximize translation quality, but often leading to visible output instability,\footnote{\href{https://research.google/blog/stabilizing-live-speech-translation-in-google-translate/}{https://research.google/blog/stabilizing-live-speech-translation-in-google-translate/}} known as flickering \citep{9054585}.
+Incremental decoding instead does not allow the revision or deletion of previously generated outputs (reflecting an ``append-only'' approach) at the benefit of a more stable user experience \citep{dalvi-etal-2018-incremental}.
+Retranslation is prevalent in industrial applications \citep{arivazhagan-etal-2020-translation} as it is easy to apply, requiring no specific modification or re-training to the underlying offline speech translation model.
+In contrast, research has largely focused on incremental methods, including both training-based \citep{schneider-waibel-2020-towards,IRANZOSANCHEZ2021303,ouyang-etal-2025-infinisst}, and training-free approaches \citep{10832264,papi-etal-2024-streamatt}.
+As both paradigms mature, understanding their trade-offs under consistent conditions has become essential for progress in simultaneous speech translation.